florianhirner/proteus/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Copyright (c) 2022 FPGA @ Systems Group, ETH Zurich
+Copyright (c) 2023 @ CryptoEngineering Group, TU Graz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal